patriciogonzalezvivo/lygia/README.md

 # LYGIA: a multi-language shader library

-Tired of reimplementing and searching for the same functions over and over, I started compiling and building a shader library of reusable assets (mostly functions) that can be include over and over.
-It's very granular, designed for reusability, performance and flexibility.
+Tired of searching for the same functions over and over? or to port and reimplementing them between platforms and shader languages?
+LYGIA is shader library of reusable functions that can be include easily on your projects.
+Doesn't matter the shader language, if they run local or on the cloud.
+LYGIA is very granular, designed for reusability, performance and flexibility.

 ## How does it work?